Emircyn/netflix-clone-vue3/README.md

 - Categories: Users can view movies by different categories.
 - Search: Users can search for movies using the search bar and view the results.

+## Demo

+You can try the app at this link: https://netflix-clone-vue3.vercel.app

 ## Usage guide

 To start using this app, follow these steps: